SmartThingsCommunity/smartthings-cli/packages/cli/README.md

   ID  room UUID

 OPTIONS
   -h, --help                     show CLI help
-  -i, --input=input            specify input file
-  -j, --json                   use JSON format of input and/or output -l, --locationId=locationId  a specific locationId to query -o, --output=output          specify output file
-  -p, --profile=profile        [default: default] configuration profile -t, --token=token            the auth token to use -y, --yaml                   use YAML format of input and/or output --compact                    use compact table format with no lines between body rows --expanded                   use expanded table format with a line between each body row --indent=indent              specify indentation for formatting JSON or YAML output
+  -i, --input=input              specify input file -j, --json                     use JSON format of input and/or output -l, --location-id=location-id  a specific location to query -o, --output=output            specify output file -p, --profile=profile          [default: default] configuration profile -t, --token=token              the auth token to use -y, --yaml                     use YAML format of input and/or output --compact                      use compact table format with no lines between body rows --expanded                     use expanded table format with a line between each body row --indent=indent                specify indentation for formatting JSON or YAML output

 ALIASES
   $ smartthings rooms:update